tirth12345/Employee-Management-System/README.md

-Here’s a comprehensive description for your GitHub repository:

----

 # Employee Management System

 The **Employee Management System** is a robust and user-friendly application designed to streamline employee and task management processes for organizations.
 This project provides an all-in-one solution for efficiently managing employee data, tasks, and roles while incorporating secure authentication features.